Claims Referred to Audit Division

 What if I disagree with the results of my refund claim?

-The refund package or denial letter will include a statement of taxpayer rights and instructions on how to contest the refund claim results by filing a refund hearing request within 60 days of the date of the letter.
+The refund package or denial letter will include a statement of taxpayer rights and instructions on how to contest the refund claim results by filing a refund hearing request or a notice of intent to bypass hearing within 60 days of the date of the letter.
 The rights and instructions are also explained in the Contesting Disagreed Audits, Examinations and Refunds (PDF) brochure.

-If you disagree with the results of the refund claim verification, your only option is to request a refund hearing within 60 days of the letter date.
+If you disagree with the results of the refund claim verification, your only options are to request a refund hearing or file a notice of intent to bypass hearing within 60 days of the letter date.
 You may not file a new refund request for the same items with the same contentions.
 You may not take credit for denied items on an original or amended return or receive credit for denied items in an audit.